smriti283/Bluetooth-Beacons-IoT-Citizen-Tracking-Project-/README.md

 *For study purposes, we have chosen to report only street level addresses to account for approximation in beacon detection and to maintain privacy.

 The interactive visualization can be found here:[Beacon Mapping using Google Maps JavaScript API](https://nbviewer.org/github/claugomzz/iot-capstone/blob/main/Visualization/IoT_Google%20API%20map.html)

+Additionally, reverse-geocoding was performed on the complete dataset using Nominatim by OpenStreetMaps.org, to help draw approximate street level insights on location of beacons.
+By looking up retail stores found on these streets on Google Maps, it may be possible to identify the potential retailers where the beacon signals generated from.

+An example result of UUIDs along with broad level reverse-geocoding results are given in the table below.
+While the total count of Omni Access Stellar beacons from Alcatel Lucent is 168, as an example we show a distribution of 56 of these beacons in 5 locations with their addresses, and list some potential retailers in the vicinity that may house these devices.